Fellowships and Funding

 What is a research assistantship (RA)?

-RAs are mostly awarded to PhD students.
+RAs are mostly awarded to doctoral students.

-General Funding Guidelines: RA positions include tuition support and a monthly stipend, which can vary depending upon the responsibilities of the position.
-Research assistants are responsible for adhering to policies outlined in the TA/RA Handbook.
+RA positions include tuition support and a monthly stipend, which can vary depending upon the responsibilities of the position.